patrickkunka/helpful-merge/README.md

 |---------|-----------|
 | Default | `false`   |

-An optional boolean dictating whether or not to copy nested objects or arrays by reference, under the following circumstances:
+An optional boolean dictating whether or not to copy nested objects or arrays by reference, when the following criteria are met:
-- A deep merge is being performed (via `deep: true`)
+- A deep merge is already being performed (via `deep: true`)
 - The property exists on the source object as a nested object or array
 - The property does not exist on the target object, or is `null` on the target object.